-Keeping a refrigerator in your garage is not bad if you understand all the complications from that decision and prepare appropriately for them.
+Keeping a refrigerator in your garage is not bad if you understand all the complications of that decision and prepare appropriately for them.
 Suppose you live in an area that gets very cold in the winter or very hot in the summer.
-In that case, you need to ensure your refrigerator can handle extreme temperatures.
+In that case, you must ensure your refrigerator can handle extreme temperatures.

-The rest of the article will show you what happens when you keep a refrigerator in the garage.
-Also, watch out for tips to keep in mind if you choose to move your refrigerator to the garage.
+The rest of the article will show what happens when you keep a refrigerator in the garage.
+Also, watch out for tips to remember if you move your refrigerator to the garage.

 What Happens When You Keep a Refrigerator in the Garage?